Brezzor/KEA_1.Semester_Integration/00._Opgaver/04b._Database_granular_data_access/README.md

 ### Check if installed or version

 To check if you have the MongoDb CLI installed, or check the version.
-You can run this command:
+You can run this command in PowerShell:

 ````powershell
 mongosh --version